 Short barreled shotguns are defined as having a smooth bore and an barrel overall length of 18 inches or less and a minimum overall length of 26 inches.
 Short barrel shotguns are often referred to as sawn off shotguns, however that is not necessarily true.
 SBSs can be readily obtained new by purchasing from many firearms manufactures.
 Being in possession of an SBS without the proper paperwork and tax stamp is a felony.

-Muzzle loading, black powder, short barrel shotguns are exempt under federal law, however, your states laws may deem them to be illegal.
+Muzzle loading, black powder, short barrel shotguns are exempt under federal law.
+But keep in mind your states laws may deem them to be illegal.
 Be sure to check your states laws as to the legalities of owning and purchasing.

 Destructive devices include bombs, grenades, modern day artillery , chemical weapons and non-sporting firearms with a bore size over 0.50 inches.
-Although such firearms as the 12 gauge shotgun may have a bore in excess of 0.50 they are exempt from the NFA because they do have a generally accepted sporting purpose.
+Although such firearms as the 12 gauge shotgun may have a bore in excess of 0.50 they are exempt from the NFA.
+Why are they exempt you may ask?
+The answer is easy, because they have a generally accepted sporting purpose.
 Being in possession of a DD without the proper paperwork and tax stamp is a felony.

 Any other weapon or AOW

 Excluded items include firearms built prior to 1898 and do not use conventional ammunition.
-Owner ship of Title II weapons is not illegal however one must have the proper paperwork and tax stamp to be in possession of such devices.
+Owner ship of Title II weapons is not illegal.
+One must only have the proper paperwork and tax stamp to be in possession of such devices.

 ATF Rule 41F